 Temperature

 "Cool" can be subjective.
 So, be sure to store your flower at around 60°-70°F and in a dry place.
-Otherwise, flower gets exposed to heat and moisture, which leads to mold.
+Otherwise, the flower will be exposed to heat and moisture, which can lead to mold.

 Remember, keep it cool, not cold!
 Don't put flower in the refrigerator.
 Can you freeze weed instead?
 Yes, but you really shouldn't unless you want to make solventless extracts.
-Freezing your marijuana can lead to trichome loss, affecting aroma, flavors, and plant potency overall.
+Improperly freezing your cannabis can lead to trichome loss, affecting aroma, flavors, and plant potency overall.

 Air

-Cured flower should be exposed to minimal amounts of oxygen.
-An abundance of O2 leads to rapid cannabinoid deterioration and synthesizing THC to CBN.
-Keep flower fresh and your experience at an optimal level by storing your nugs in an airtight, UV-protected container made of glass or silicone.
+Cured flowers should be exposed to minimal amounts of oxygen.
+An abundance of O2 leads to rapid cannabinoid deterioration and the synthesizing of THC to CBN.
+To keep flowers fresh and your experience at an optimal level, store your nugs in an airtight, UV-protected glass or silicone container.

 Moisture